openebs/openebs/e2e/terraform/README.md

 ```

-Run the following command to install the tools:
+Run the following command to install the required tools:

 ```
 $ ./oebs-cloud.sh --setup-local-env
 ```

-The command will install `awscli`, `terraform` and `kops` on the workstation.
+The command will install the below tools on the workstation:

+- `awscli`
+- `kops >= 1.6.2`
+- `terraform >= 0.9.11`

 **Updating .profile file:**